 Where records have been identified as being worthy of preservation over the longer term, arrangements should be made to transfer the records to the archives.
-A database of the records sent to the archives is maintained by Paul Whittaker.
+A database of the records sent to the archives is maintained by the GDPR lead.
 The appropriate staff member, when archiving documents should record in this list the following information: -